-The Trust regularly reviews its staffing structure in order to deploy staff efficiently to support an improved curriculum and target areas of the curriculum in need for development.

-Pupil progress is assessed and tracked rigorously throughout primary education.
+The Trust regularly reviews its staffing structure in order to deploy staff efficiently to support the needs of the children and the school.
+Pupil progress is assessed and tracked using a variety of methods.
 There are appropriate and timely interventions to raise attainment including one-to-one support.

-Free school meal children are supported through interventions funded from the Pupil Premium Grant (PPG) aimed at narrowing the attainment gap.
+Free school meal children are supported through interventions funded from the Pupil Premium Grant (PPG) along with the national tutoring funding aimed at narrowing the attainment gap.

-The Trust collaborates with other educational providers and experts to share delivery or good practice.
+The Trust collaborates with other educational providers and experts to share delivery or good practice and regularly reviews professional development needs of staff and provides a range of training, support and coaching as required .